sailinglab/countdown/README.md

 - `venue`: name of the conference
 - `area`: field of research
 - `deadline`: deadline of the conference.
 You only need to edit the datetime string.
-The 4-digit suffix is for UTC offsets, for example `−0500` for EST. See [UTC offsets][1] and [Timezone abbreviations][2].
+The 4-digit suffix is for UTC offsets, for example `−0500` for EST, since it is UTC−05.
+See [UTC offsets][1] and [Timezone abbreviations][2].
 - `website`: optional, conference website
 - `approx`: optional, warning message will be displayed if this field is set